News and Views

 READ: Prince George's Sentinel, August 20 - Prince George's pit bull ban forces some residents to relocate

-The ban costs between $300,000 and $500,000 a year to enforce.
-While the county has raised taxes, furloughed employees, cut school funding and other essential services, it continues to fund this unnecessary law.
-Almost 700 dogs have been impounded in the last year as a result of the ban, over 15,000 since the law began...the vast majority of whom, according to animal control, are perfectly normal family pets that would not otherwise be taken into custody.
+The ban costs between $300,000 and $500,000 a year to enforce...even in years that the county had raised taxes, furloughed employees, cut school funding and other essential services, it continued, and continues, to fund this unnecessary law.
+Almost 700 dogs were impounded in 2015 as a result of the ban, over 15,000 since the law began...the vast majority of whom, according to animal control, are perfectly normal family pets that would not otherwise be taken into custody.
 The lucky ones will lose their homes, families, and everything familiar to them; the unlucky ones will lose their lives.

 All this while breed labeling is no more than a guess.

 Many families who want to move here cannot.
 Many move out when their dog is threatened.
 Many who do move here realize too late that their dog is illegal, forcing them to hide their furred family member and live with the concern that their dog might be seized from them.
 Still others have their dog ripped from their homes and their hearts.
+Many owners are forced to surrender their dogs, sometimes under the threat of arrest, even at gunpoint.
+Once surrendered, all rights to appeal the seizure of their pet dog is forfeited, and their dog is lost to them forever.
 The same dogs impounded by the county are the 4th most popular dog in Maryland...yet no other county in the region feels a ban is necessary.
-Nor is it necessary here.
-They are good enough to be pets outside the county, they are good enough to be our pets here.
-Our dogs are being taken from us -- right out of our living rooms and away from children who love them.

 You're a dog owner and you vote.
 Take action today.